manavss/mycryptoApp/README.md

-Before running the project install node in to yout system and type 'npm install' into your code editor.
+Before running the project install node in to your system and type 'npm install' into your code editor.